-Here’s an example of a class you might take when studying the pastry arts: Escoffier’s Pastry Arts programs feature an Artisan Baking course with in-depth study of bread and dough production.
-This introductory course teaches about the role of yeast in bread products and affords many opportunities to practice a variety of breadmaking techniques.
+Here’s an example of a class you might take when studying the pastry arts: Escoffier’s Pastry Arts programs feature an Artisan Baking or Foundations of Bread course with in-depth study of bread and dough production.
+This introductory course explores the role of yeast in bread products and affords many opportunities to practice a variety of breadmaking techniques.
 See more of the Baking & Pastry Arts classes at Escoffier.

 Hospitality and Restaurant Operations Management

 A chef with a Hospitality and Restaurant Operations Management credential can be better equipped to run their own business, whether that’s a restaurant or a different venue within the hospitality industry.
 In such a program, students consider how to provide exemplary customer service, how to optimize business operations to increase profit, how to develop a sound business plan, and more.